Psycho (1960 film): Legacy

-Psycho has been referenced in other films numerous times: examples include the 1974 musical comedy horror film Phantom of the Paradise; the 1978 horror film Halloween (which starred Jamie Lee Curtis, Janet Leigh's daughter, and which featured a character Sam Loomis); the 1977 Mel Brooks tribute to many of Hitchcock's thrillers, High Anxiety; the 1980 Fade to Black; the 1980 Dressed to Kill; and Wes Craven's 1996 horror satire Scream.
+In 2018, Zachary Paul of Bloody Disgusting said Psycho inspired subsequent horror films that had gender bender reveals, citing Terror Train (1980), Sleepaway Camp (1983), and the Insidious franchise (2011-) as examples.
+Paul criticized all these films for equating queerness with derangement but noted the makers of these films did not intend to offend anyone.
+Paul added "The days of gender reveals posing as a big twist come the third act of any mystery or hack n' slash flick are likely numbered.
+The trope has certainly had its day in the sun, and it's best we all move on".Psycho has been referenced in other films numerous times: examples include the 1974 musical comedy horror film Phantom of the Paradise; the 1978 horror film Halloween (which starred Jamie Lee Curtis, Janet Leigh's daughter, and which featured a character named Sam Loomis); the 1977 Mel Brooks tribute to many of Hitchcock's thrillers, High Anxiety; the 1980 Fade to Black; the 1980 Dressed to Kill; and Wes Craven's 1996 horror satire Scream.
 Bernard Herrmann's opening theme has been sampled by rapper Busta Rhymes on his song "Gimme Some More" (1998).
 Manuel Muñoz's 2011 novel What You See in the Dark includes a sub-plot that fictionalizes elements of the filming of Psycho, referring to Hitchcock and Leigh only as "The Director" and "The Actress".
 In the comic book stories of Jonni Future, the house inherited by the title character is patterned after the Bates Motel.
 The film was played alongside The Shining at the drive-in theater as part of the Night of Horrors combo in the 1996 film Twister.
-In the 2003 animated film Finding Nemo, the dentist's niece Darla repeatedly plays the Psycho theme song.
+In the 2003 animated film Finding Nemo, the Psycho theme song is played in reference to Dr. Sherman's niece Darla, whose pet fish are known to have died in her possession.

 The film boosted Perkins' career, but he soon began to suffer from typecasting.
-When Perkins was asked whether he would have still taken the role knowing that he would be typecast afterwards, he said "yes".
+When Perkins was asked whether he would have still taken the role knowing that he would be typecast afterwards, he said, "Yes".
 As Perkins was in New York working on a Broadway stage show when the shower sequence was filmed, actresses Anne Dore and Margo Epper stepped in as his body doubles for that scene.
 Until her death in 2004, Leigh received strange and sometimes threatening calls, letters, and even tapes detailing what the caller would like to do to Marion Crane.
 One letter was so "grotesque" that she passed it to the FBI.
 Two agents visited Leigh and told her the culprits had been located and that she should notify the FBI if she received any more letters of that type.